leeclemens/ImageRoller/README.md

 Contribute
 ----------

-Fork the repo
+1. Fork the repo
-Preferably create a new feature branch
+  * Preferably create a new feature branch
-Make your edits and push to your forked repo
+2. Make your edits and push
-Create a Pull Request
+3. Create a Pull Request